 The T4 program was influenced by a popular book, Die Freigabe der Vernichtung Lebensunwerten Lebens [translation: Allowing the Destruction of Life Unworthy of Living], written in 1922 by Alfred Hoche and Karl Binding.

 Catel argued for the reintroduction of euthanasia.
 As had Binding and Hoche, Catel identified three possible types of euthanasia.

-Euthanasie im engeren Sinne:
+Euthanasie im engeren Sinne

-Euthanasie im weiteren Sinne:
+Euthanasie im weiteren Sinne

-After the war Catel fled from Soviet controlled Leipzig in 1946.
-To West Germany.
-The West German authorities ‘de-Nazified’ him in 1949 and classed him as »Persons Exonerated.
+After the war, Catel fled from Soviet-controlled Leipzig in 1946, to West Germany.
+The West German authorities de-Nazified him in 1949, and classed him as »Persons Exonerated.
 Afterwards, he was shortlisted for several professorships.
-In 1954, he was appointed Professor of Paediatrics in Kiel, despite the facts his function on the Reich Committee was known.
+In 1954, he was appointed Professor of Paediatrics in Kiel, despite the fact his function on the Reich Committee was known.
 Due to public pressure and the debate about his role in National Socialism, Catel took early retirement in 1960.
 Catel continued to propagate in public the idea of the euthanasia of children with mental and physical disabilities.

-He died April 30, 1981, aged 88.
-Where many of his victims did even reach the age 88 months.
+He died on 30 April 1981 at age 88.
+Many of his victims did not even reach the age of 88 months.

-I am passionate about my site and I know a you all like reading my blogs.
+I am passionate about my site and I know you all like reading my blogs.
 I have been doing this at no cost and will continue to do so.
 All I ask is for a voluntary donation of $2, however if you are not in a position to do so I can fully understand, maybe next time then.
-Thanks To donate click on the credit/debit card icon of the card you will use.
-If you want to donate more then $2 just add a higher number in the box left from the paypal link.
-Many thanks
+Thank you.
+To donate click on the credit/debit card icon of the card you will use.
+If you want to donate more then $2 just add a higher number in the box left from the PayPal link.
+Many thanks.